zimle/notes/git.md

 ## Trivia

 - Sometimes, files were deleted and created anew instead of using `git mv`, loosing references.
-For such cases, it is sometime more convenient to check out a specifc commit and then undo this, e.g.:
+For such cases, it is sometime more convenient to check out a specific commit and then undo this, e.g.:

     ```bash
-    # get in detached state and sneak a consistent snapshot at the time of a specifc commit
+    # get in detached state and sneak a consistent snapshot at the time of a specific commit
     git checkout rev_id_i_want_to_see
     # undo the detached state and get back to the pointer of your current branch
     git switch -